miso-lims/miso-lims/docs/user_manual/type_data.md

 might be linked to a sample's volume.
 These QCs can be set to auto-update the field, so that when a new QC is entered, the item's related field is updated automatically.

-MISO administrators can add and edit QC types using the standard interface.
+MISO administrators can add, edit, and delete QC types using the standard interface.
+A QC type can only be deleted if there are no existing QCs of the type.

 {% include userman-toplink.md %}